dart-lang/site-www/src/codelabs/null-safety.md

 ### Exercise: Null checking

-In the example below, add an `if` statement to the beginning of `getLength` that returns zero if `str` is null:
+In the code below, add an `if` statement to the beginning of `getLength` that returns zero if `str` is null:

 <?code-excerpt "../null_safety_examples/null_safety_codelab/bin/type_promotion.dart" replace="/.*if\ \(.*\n.*\n.*//g"?>